yuuki15/yuuki15.github.io/_drafts/2023-02-17-chatgpt-versus-yuuki.md

 ---
 ---

 On February 16, 2023, I became the first human being to play a complete game of shogi against ChatGPT.
 I listed all the legal moves on each ChatGPT's turn using python-shogi and let them choose their move.
-I uploaded the game to Lishogi https://lishogi.org/pma1myEC and Shogi Playground https://kifu.co/Zw7L (also included at the end of this paper).
+I uploaded the game to Lishogi https://lishogi.org/pma1myEC and Shogi Playground https://kifu.co/Zw7L (also included at the end of this article).

 How I played against ChatGPT
 ----------------------------